moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 The Foundations teams North Star consists of two pieces:

-1. **Creating a platform that drives vertical ownership of engineering services.** We will to this by providing the rest of engineering the resources and tools needed for them to manage their infrastructure and core services in a way that makes it easy for other teams to adopt the best practices and conventions as defined by our team.
-By pushing towards centralized sets of tooling for all GitLab instances and all services to work from, we will create a culture of scalablility for the future of GitLab infrastructure.
+1. **Creating a platform that drives vertical ownership of engineering services.** We will do this by providing the rest of engineering the resources and tools needed for them to manage their infrastructure and core services in a way that makes it easy for other teams to adopt the best practices and conventions defined by our team.
+By moving towards centralized sets of tooling for all GitLab instances and all services to work from, we will create a culture of scalability for the future of GitLab infrastructure.
 1. **Sustainable toil.** Toil is a given in SRE work.
-We will adopt processes and policies that create a balance between what can be automated and what can be done manually so as GitLab grows, the toil involved in running it is maintained at a reasonable level for the team.
+We will adopt processes and policies that create a balance between what is automated and is done manually so as GitLab grows, the toil involved in running it is maintained at a minimal level for the team.

 ## Responsibilities